(This article is a longer version of a story in the August issue of Banking Exchange)

 Of course, banks are just one piece of the puzzle when it comes to combating elder abuse.
 "It's also important for family, friends, and caregivers to be vigilant," says Beth Mills, vice-president of Communications at CBA.
 "I think our banks have certainly stepped up with the new training and reporting requirements and have hopefully made a difference."

-[This article was posted on August 16, 2012, on the website of ABA Banking Journal, www.bankingexchange.com.]
+[This article was posted on August 16, 2012, on the website of Banking Exchange, www.bankingexchange.com.]

 Tagged under Community Banking,